microfleet/core/packages/core/docs/reference/plugins/knex.md

 ## Configuration

-There is no plugin specific configuration options.
+There are no plugin-specific configuration options.
+All options passed directly to the Knex.
 Please read [this page](http://knexjs.org/#Installation-client) to find Knex configuration options.